Fundamental limits for learning hidden Markov model parameters: Conclusions and future directions

-Regarding the upper bounds, we analysed a minimum distance estimator for theoretical convenience, and we think the same upper bounds should hold for more practical estimators (for example empirical least squares estimators and tensor-based methods).
-Our proof method relies on the fact that the two steps of estimating $p^{(3)}$ and of estimating, given $p^{(3)}$, the HMM parameters themselves, decouple.
+Regarding the upper bounds, our proof method relies on the fact that the two steps of estimating $p^{(3)}$ and of estimating, given $p^{(3)}$, the HMM parameters themselves, decouple.
 This is because, with good mixing properties for the Markov chain, estimation of $p^{(3)}$ can be done uniformly at a rate not depending on the HMM parameters (Lemma 1).
 When the spectral gap is small the underlying Markov chain mixes slowly, spending long periods remaining in whichever of the two states it is in, so that estimation of $p^{(3)}$ becomes hard for parameters for which there is small spectral gap.
 These are not the same parameters for which recovering the HMM parameters given $p^{(3)}$ is most difficult, and so to obtain accurate rates without a spectral gap requires carefully addressing the two steps simultaneously, which is beyond the scope of the paper (we could obtain a suboptimal rate using the current methods just with careful tracking of the spectral gap, since it is lower bounded by $1-2\delta$, but upper and lower bounds obtained in this way mismatch by a factor of $\delta$).
 Note the above arguments explain the requirement for a spectral gap, not an absolute spectral gap; we believe our results will in fact hold in the near-periodic case when the spectral gap is close to 2 and the absolute spectral gap is close to zero, but this would require some extra technical calculations in the proof of \cref{lem:estimation-of-p3}.

 We believe similar results hold with more than two hidden states and with arbitrary nonparametric emission distributions.
 Investigation of the fundamental limits for learning more general HMMs and misspecified modelling will be the object of further work.
 Developments of our findings for clustering, multiple testing and sparse settings will also be the object of further work, and all will depend fundamentally on the results obtained here.